Schedule a free consultation

 Understanding Self-Defense Laws in Texas

 In Texas, you have the right to use force to defend yourself from harm.
 If you have been arrested for a violent crime but were simply acting in your own defense, it is important to speak with an attorney as soon as possible.
-Contact the Houston criminal defense attorneys at Doug Murphy Law Firm, P.C. to learn about how we can help protect your future if you have been charged with a crime but were only acting in self-defense.
+Contact the Houston criminal defense attorneys at Murphy & McKinney Law Firm, P.C. to learn about how we can help protect your future if you have been charged with a crime but were only acting in self-defense.

 Affirmative Defenses